 - Spicy - Stubb's Spicy BBQ Sauce, for a spicy kick to your pulled pork sandwich with some heat thanks to habanero, black pepper, and garlic.

-- Carolina style (vinegar & mustard-based) - Trader Joe's Carolina Gold, this is my absolute favorite for pulled pork.
+- Carolina style (vinegar & mustard-based) - Trader Joe's Carolina Gold, is my absolute favorite for pulled pork.
 It is tart, tangy, sweet, mildly spiced, & bold.

 - Kansas City style - Bull's Eye Original, for that classic tomato-based thick bbq sauce with a smoky peppery flavor, this one has it all.